t4d-gmbh/working-with-git/source/content/intro/main_features/managing_changes_between.md

 {% if page %}{% endif %}
 :::
 :::{grid-item-card} Send/Receive changes
-Apply changes from one repository to another
+Apply selected changes from one repository to another
 {% if page %}{% endif %}
 :::
 :::{grid-item-card} Use relative changes